Board of Assessors Staff

 Heather Wright – Senior Residential Field Appraiser, QC Mobile Assessor, BOA Secretary

-Christina Owens – Residential Field Appraiser, Deed, Sales Monitor
+Christina Owens – Commercial and Residential Field Appraiser, Deed, Sales Monitor

 JJ Burke – New Construction, Residential Field Appraiser

-Sharon Prince – New Construction, Residential Field Appraiser, QC Mobile Assessor
+Sharon Burke – New Construction, Residential Field Appraiser, QC Mobile Assessor

 Sarah Dickey – New Construction, Residential Field Appraiser, Field Work Administrator